Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README-incremental-instructions.md

 If you don't want to use this automation, follow the steps below

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 These instructions only list the additional set of steps needed over the previous chapter.